-- You can customise the address bar button to quickly get to tabs and favourites, or to stop and refresh web pages.
+- You can customise the address bar button to quickly get to tabs or favourites.
 Tap More > Settings, then make your selection under Use address bar button for.

 - Share a link with one friend or many – tap More > Share page, then choose how you want to share it.